imc-trading/svlangserver/README.md

         }
     }
     ```
-    For coc.nvim this file should be at `<WORKSPACE>/.vim/coc-settings.json`
+    For coc.nvim this file should be at `<WORKSPACE PATH>/.vim/coc-settings.json`
 - Example vscode settings file
     ```json
     {